Before You Apply

 4. The first round of Honors College admissions notifications will be mailed in late December.
 If you do not receive a decision at that time, you will receive one in mid-February.
 All students will receive a final Honors College admissions decision by mid-February.
 Official notifications are sent via email, using the address from your admissions application.

 5. If you are named a Top Scholar Candidate, you will be invited to participate in a mandatory interview weekend.
-Please make sure to note the dates below on your calendar.
 Notifications for these awards will be mailed in late January.

-6. Merit scholarships awarded through the Admissions Office will be released by early March of 2018.
+6. Merit scholarships awarded through the Admissions Office will be released by early March.
 Scholarship decisions cannot be relayed via telephone.

 We want to hear from you if you have questions or concerns.
 Email us at email@example.com or call 803-777-7700.